Monday, 22 May 2023

 Crochet Pattern Release: Gorse Cowl

 Hello!
-Last week I went out one beautiful afternoon with my eldest and their fancy camera and we shot some brilliant photos!
-The focus was a pattern called Gorse Cowl which I always wanted it to be photographed in front of gorse bushes in their prime and every year I seemed to miss the moment - until now!!
+It's a crochet cowl pattern release day!
+I went out one beautiful afternoon last week (that's me modelling the cowl for those of you who don't know me!) with my eldest and their fancy-pants camera and we shot some brilliant photos!
+The subject was a crochet pattern called Gorse Cowl which I always wanted to have photographed in front of gorse bushes in their prime and every year I seemed to miss the moment - until now!!

 I wish you could've been with us that day in the sunshine, surrounded by the heady aroma of gorse - it was truly wonderful.
 The dog came with us, so did my youngest and my eldest's fiance and we all tried to describe what the smell was like - coconut and freshly baked cake we decided.
 However, my eldest is one of those people who can't smell gorse.
 Apparently it's a thing, some people simply can not smell it.
 Such a shame, they're really missing out.
 Can you smell it?

-So, it's a bit of an out of the blue announcement for you this week; I've released the Gorse Cowl pattern which I wrote, had tech edited and tested back in 2019 but didn't ever get the photos taken to launch it!
+So, it may be a bit of an out of the blue announcement for you this week, as I wrote the Gorse Cowl pattern, had it tech edited and tested back in 2019 but didn't ever get the photos taken to launch it!
 Crazy, huh?

 It's a möbius cowl with a unique crocheted-in-the-round design hiding all your pesky ends, so you can express yourself with yarn without the hassle of sewing in all of those ends.